 While spring is known for its beautiful flowers, autumn also transforms Japan's parks and gardens into a sea of colors!
 We've scouted both the Tokyo metropolitan area and its surroundings for the best viewing spots for vivid roses, bright red kochia, and elegant cosmos blossoms.

-The spacious Hibiya Park was opened in 1903 as Japan's very first modern park made in a Western style.
+The spacious Hibiya Park was opened in 1903 as Japan's very first modern, Western-style park.
 Bordering on both Ginza and Kasumigaseki, it has become an oasis of relaxation in the middle of the busy business districts.
-The first and second flowerbeds are dedicated to roses and is a beautiful sight particularly in autumn.
-Around 400 kinds of different roses are planted throughout the park, such as the "Dancing Girl of Izu" tributing rose shining in a vivid yellow, as well as the bright red "Mister Lincoln" rose.
+The first and second flowerbeds are dedicated to roses and are a beautiful sight, particularly in autumn.
+Around 500 kinds of different roses are planted throughout the park, such as the "Dancing Girl of Izu" tributing rose shining in a vivid yellow, as well as the bright red "Mister Lincoln" rose.
 Pink, orange, and other vivid roses dot the entire park and can best be enjoyed in October and November.

 Hours: 24 hours

-A Sea of 500 Roses from about One-Hundred Species
+Shinjuku Gyoen National Garden: A Sea of 500 Roses from about 110 Species

 Shinjuku Gyoen National Garden, opened in 1906, encompasses a vast space of around 583,000 square meters and is divided into three areas: the French Garden, The English Garden, and the Japanese Garden featuring a pond to stroll around.

 For stunningly beautiful roses, the French Garden is the place to go.
 Around 500 individual flowers from 100 species of roses bloom in the entire area, making for a gorgeous sea of roses.
 Among them are especially popular blossoms such as Double Delight or Freesia.
-Every year on the 22nd and 23rd of October, a free "Rose Guide Walk" is offered that educates visitors about the history of rose cultivation, the many unique species, as well as the different scents of the blossoms.
+On the 21st and 22nd of October, a free "Rose Guide Walk" is offered that educates visitors about the history of rose cultivation, the many unique species, as well as the different scents of the blossoms.

 Entry: 200 yen